alexk49/pom/README.md

-# pt - Pomodoro Timer
+# pom - Pomodoro Timer

-Basic pomodoro timer app made with tkinter.
+Basic pomodoro timer app with CLI and GUI made with tkinter.